the4thdoctor/pg_chameleon/docs/usage.rst

     GRANT REPLICATION SLAVE ON *.* to 'usr_replica';
     FLUSH PRIVILEGES;

 Add the configuration for the replica to my.cnf.
-It requires a MySQL.
+It requires a MySQL restart.

 .. code-block:: none